drstrangelove4/defense_of_consolas/README.md

 - Added a graph that shows where the spell will hit on the grid for some visual feedback.

  Unlike my previous projects, the save/load functions should work on all platforms.
 My high score is a mere 9.

+I probably need to refactor the graph object to remove the requirement for an X to be shown.
+This could easily be a method call that edits the list entry after graph population.